All posts tagged Exploring Place

 National Geographic’s Guide to Mental Mapping: How to use mental maps to organise information about people, places, and environments in a spatial context.

-• Podcasts and Place
+• Radio, Podcasts and Place

-Form a geographic perspective, I am struck at how podcasts can convey a very rich sense of place.
+Form a geographic perspective, I am struck at how radio shows and podcasts can convey a very rich sense of place.
 I feel that podcasts/radio are powerful and under-appreciated tools for describing the world.
 The limitations of the medium require presenters, reporters and producers to compensate by combining thick description with high-quality sound recordings.
 Podcasts, and audio more generally, can play a significant role in exploring, understanding and presenting places.
 I’ve chosen three examples to illustrate this point.

 The first, is an episode of the NPR programme Hearing Voices, which is a weekly show that presents a series of segments, mostly collected from radio broadcasts, documentaries, podcasts and found-sound, relating to a single theme.
 The episode, Sacred Places (HV079), presents a selection of short pieces that really capture the essence of the places, and the people and practices involved.
 You can experience the Hindu holy city, Vrindavan through ‘talking notes’ and a the background track of the ambient sound, and get a sense of a Lutheran Church in Montana through an interview intermixed with sounds from services at the Church.
 It is a really fascinating episode, which I find myself returning to time and time again.